Meet The Team

 Director of Medical Products and Services

 During his 23 years he served 19 of those years as a Reconnaissance Corpsman (SARC/SOIDC) with the Marine Corps.
-He deployed 8 times, 4 of those into combat zones, Steve has experienced combat in both Afghanistan and Iraq.
-He served in leadership positions at all organizational levels in and out of combat zones that included 1st Marine Division Navy Senior Enlisted Leader, Regimental Senior Chief in Afghanistan, Recon Battalion Leading Chief Petty Officer (LCPO), Company Operations Chief, Company LPO, Assistant Platoon Sergeant, and Reconnaissance team member and Fleet Marine Force (FMF) Corpsman.
+He deployed 8 times, 4 of those into combat zones.
+Steve has experienced combat in both Iraq and Afghanistan.
+He served in leadership positions at all organizational levels in and out of combat zones that included: 1st Marine Division Navy Senior Enlisted Leader, Regimental Senior Chief in Afghanistan, Recon Battalion Leading Chief Petty Officer (LCPO), Recon Company Operations Chief, Company LPO, Assistant Platoon Sergeant, Reconnaissance team member and Fleet Marine Force (FMF) Corpsman.

 Steve is a graduate of the Army Special Operations Medical Sergeant’s Course (18D); USMC Combatant Diver Course; Navy Combat Dive Medicine Course; Jump School; and numerous other military tactical and medical courses.
-Among his awards are the Meritorious Service Medal; four Navy Commendation Medals; seven Navy Achievement Medals, Army Achievement Medal; and the Combat Action Ribbon and numerous other personal/unit awards.
+Among his awards are the Meritorious Service Medal; four Navy Commendation Medals; seven Navy Achievement Medals, Army Achievement Medal, Combat Action Ribbon and numerous other personal/unit awards.

 Director of Canadian Operations